lbryio/spec/index.md

   <dd>A human-readable UTF8 string that is associated with a claim.</dd>

   <dt>stake</dt>
-  <dd>An entry in the blockchain that commits credits toward a name.</dd>
+  <dd>An entry in the blockchain that sets aside some credits and associates them with a name.</dd>

   <dt>claim</dt>
   <dd>A stake that contains metadata about a stream or channel.</dd>

   <dt>support</dt>
-  <dd>A stake that lends its credits to bolster an existing claim.</dd>
+  <dd>A stake that lends its credits to bolster a claim.</dd>

   <dt>channel</dt>
   <dd>The unit of pseudonymous publisher identity.
 Claims may be part of a channel.</dd>

   <dt>URL</dt>
-  <dd>A reference to a claim that specifies how to retrieve it.</dd>
+  <dd>A memorable reference to a claim.</dd>
 </dl>